International Students: Frequently Asked Questions

 German courses can also be downloaded at:

 All courses offered by Freie Universität Berlin are listed in the Lecture and Course Catalog.
-The specific courses and descriptions offered at the Institute for Media and Communication Studies are published in the Commented Course Catalog of the Institute.
-In order to make it easier for you to choose courses and prepare your individual schedule, you can use the structured summary of the Course Catalog (in German).
+The specific courses and descriptions offered at the Institute for Media and Communication Studies are published in the structured summary of the Course Catalog (in German).
+This information will help you to prepare your individual schedule.
 The summary shows which courses belong to which study units and which courses can be combined.
 You choose your courses from the course catalog first and register for courses via your Campus Management account afterwards during the first two weeks of each term.
 Please check the course catalog regularly for updates on rooms and times of your classes as the Campus Management System is not always up to date.

 It is generally necessary to register for study units and courses online via the Campus Management System within a specified registration period (usually, within the first two weeks of each semester).
 More information on course registration is available here: Student Service/ Campus Management.